 Canadian Parents for French is Founded

-Keith Spicer, the first Commisioner of Official Languages organized a conference for parents who wanted their children to learn French.
+Keith Spicer, the first Commissioner of Official Languages, hosted a conference for 28 parents from all 10 provinces who were working within their communities to improve French-second-language learning.
 The result was the founding of CPF.1977

 First issue of CPF’s National Newsletter